arthur24b6/sculprit/content/2013-12-01-post-order.md

 ---
 layout: post
-title: "Post order"
+title: Sculprit post ordering
-date: 2013-11-01 00:01
+date: 2014-01-01 00:05
-description: How new posts are displayed.
+description: How post order is displayed.
+updated: 2014-01-02 00:01
+author: Arthur
 ---

-In order to display the latest posts, Sculprit reads the directory list of the **/content** directory (by default) and uses this list as the sort order of the posts (files).
-It would be better to use **post.date** to sort things, but for ease of implementation, modified date it is.

-If Apache doesn't let you do fancy indexing, it will create problems- it will then default to file created date for the sort order.
+Sculprit orders posts by post date.
+This date can be set in the post with the **date: YYYY-MM-DD HH:MM** attribute in the post.

+Sculprit will also respect **updated: YYYY-MM-DD HH:MM** attribute in the post.
+If neither of these attributes is present, Sculprit will rely on the file modified date that Apache reports.

+While the demo files have dates in their post titles these won't have any baring on the post order.